-4 INTRODUCTION: Success in endodontic therapy depends on the effective chemomechanical debridement of the root canal system using instruments and irrigants.
-Common 5 chemicals, such as 17% EDTA and sodium hypochlorite, are used to remove the smear layer.
-6 However, the rise of antibiotic-resistant strains and the side effects of synthetic drugs have 7 led to increased interest in herbal alternatives.
-Herbal products, known for their antimicrobial, 8 biocompatible, anti-inflammatory, and antioxidant properties, are gaining popularity in dental 9 and medical practices.
-10 AIM: To compare the effect of different herbal Triphala, Green tea extract, Neem and Tulsi 11
+Root Dentin Microhardness, Irrigation, Chlorohexidiene, Triphala, Green Tea Extract, Tulsi Introduction: Success in endodontic therapy depends on the effective chemomechanical debridement of the root canal system using instruments and irrigants.
+Common chemicals, such as 17% EDTA and sodium hypochlorite, are used to remove the smear layer. t NaOCl primarily dissolves organic tissue and CHXis an antimicrobial, while EDTA is the chelating agent specifically for the smear layer's inorganic components.
+However, the rise of antibiotic-resistant strains and the side effects of synthetic drugs have led to increased interest in herbal alternatives.
+Herbal products, known for their antimicrobial, biocompatible, anti-inflammatory, and antioxidant properties, are gaining popularity in dental and medical practices.

-12 on the microhardness of dentin.
+Aim: To compare the effect of different herbal Triphala, Green tea extract, Neem and Tulsi on the microhardness of dentin.

-MATERIAL AND METHODS: Thirty freshly extracted human mandibular premolars with 13 fully formed roots were collected, cleaned with ultrasonic scalers and stored in saline.
-Teeth 14 were decoronated at the CEJ with a diamond disc, and pulp tissue was removed with a barbed 15 broach.
-Roots were sectioned vertically into buccal and lingual components cleaned with 16 distilled water and set in acrylic blocks exposing the dentinal surface.
-Specimens were 17 18 smoothed using silicon carbide abrasive papers (180, 320, 600, 800, 1000 grit) and polished with alumina.
-The specimens were randomly divided into six groups (n=10 each): Group I - 19 20 2% Chlorhexidine, Group II - Green Tea extract, Group III - Triphala extract, Group IV -21 Neem, Group V - Tulsi and Group VI - Distilled water.
-Specimens were immersed in their respective solutions for 15 minutes, rinsed with distilled water and tested for microhardness 22 using the Vickers Microhardness test with a 200g load and 20-second dwell time.
-Three 23 24 indentations were made on each specimen at the coronal, middle and apical thirds.
+Material and Methods: Thirty freshly extracted human mandibular premolars with fully formed roots were collected, cleaned with ultrasonic scalers and stored in saline.
+Teeth were decoronated at the CEJ with a diamond disc, and pulp tissue was removed with a barbed broach.
+Roots were sectioned vertically into buccal and lingual components cleaned with distilled waterand set in acrylic blocks exposing the dentinal surface.
+Specimens were smoothed using silicon carbide abrasive papers (180, 320, 600, 800, 1000 grit) and polished with alumina.
+The specimens were randomly divided into six groups (n=10 each): Group I - 2% Chlorhexidine, Group II - Green Tea extract, Group III - Triphala extract, Group IV - Neem, Group V - Tulsi and Group VI - Distilled water.
+Specimens were immersed in their respective solutions for 15 minutes, rinsed with distilled water and tested for microhardness using the Vickers Microhardness test with a 200g load and 20-second dwell time.
+Three indentations were made on each specimen at the coronal, middle and apical thirds.

-- RESULTS: Chlorhexidine showed the highest reduction in dentin microhardness, followed by Green Tea, Triphala, Neem, Tulsi, and Distilled water. - 27 CONCLUSION: Within limitation of this study it can be concluded that herbal showed less28 effect on microhardness of dentin. - KEYWORDS: Root dentin microhardness, irrigation, chlorohexidiene, triphala, green tea extract, tulsi. - 31
+Results: Chlorhexidine showed the highest reduction in dentin microhardness, followed by Green Tea, Triphala, Neem, Tulsi and Distilled water.
+There was no stastatistical significance among the groups.

+Conclusion: Within limitation of this study it can be concluded that herbal irrigants showed less effect on microhardness of dentin rather than chemical irrigants.

-32 INTRODUCTION
+"© 2025 by the Author(s).
+Published by IJAR under CC BY 4.0.
+Unrestricted use allowed with credit to the author."

+Introduction:-

 Complete eradication of bacteria and their byproducts is essential for successful endodontic therapy.
-This is achieved through mechanical instrumentation and primarily with
+This is achieved through mechanical instrumentation and primarily with antimicrobial irrigants.1

-35 antimicrobial irrigants.1

-- 36 An ideal irrigant should have debridement, lubrication, antimicrobial action, and the ability to - dissolve organic and inorganic materials.2 During biomechanical preparation, canals are irrigated to disinfect and remove debris.
-Commonly used irrigants include sodium - hypochlorite (NaOCl), chlorhexidine gluconate (CHX) and EDTA.3 - NaOCl is effective in dissolving organic tissue and disinfecting the root canal but may damage periapical tissues at high concentrations.3 CHX, a broad-spectrum, less toxic antimicrobial agent, is used both as an irrigant and intracanal medication.3 - 43 Chemical irrigants can alter dentin's composition, affecting microhardness and the adhesion - 44 of dental materials.4 Herbal medicines are gaining popularity for their safety, availability and - 45 therapeutic properties.5
+An ideal irrigant should have debridement, lubrication, antimicrobial action, and the ability to dissolve organic and inorganic materials.2

+During biomechanical preparation, canals are irrigated to disinfect and remove debris.
+Commonly used irrigants include sodium hypochlorite (NaOCl), chlorhexidine gluconate (CHX) and EDTA.NaOCl is effective in dissolving organic tissue and disinfecting the root canal but may damage periapical tissues at high concentrations.
+CHX, a broad-spectrum, less toxic antimicrobial agent, is used both as an irrigant and intracanal medication.3

+Chemical irrigants can alter dentin's composition, affecting microhardness and the adhesion of dental materials.4 Herbal medicines are gaining popularity for their safety, availability and therapeutic properties.5